Teradata/developer-resources/docs/explore-and-analyze-data/project-flow.md

 You might be the owner of one or more projects and a collaborator on others.

 If you create a project, you are its owner.
-In your company's Git repository that stores project information, the owner of the repository can [add collaborators](/docs/manage-ai-unlimited/add-collaborators.md) to the project.
+The owner of your Git repository that stores user and project information can [add collaborators](/docs/manage-ai-unlimited/add-collaborators.md) to the project.
 Then in the project notebook, you update the engine for those new users.

 AI Unlimited provides [magic commands](/docs/explore-and-analyze-data/magic-commands.md) (`%magic_command`) for creating and managing projects in your Jupyter notebooks.
 While project owners and collaborators can use the same magic commands, their project involvement is typically different.